GoogleChrome/chrome-launcher/readme.md

 ## Lighthouse w/ mobile devices

 Lighthouse can run against a real mobile device.
 You can follow the [Remote Debugging on Android (Legacy Workflow)](https://developer.chrome.com/devtools/docs/remote-debugging-legacy) up through step 3.3, but the TL;DR is install & run adb, enable USB debugging, then port forward 9222 from the device to the machine with Lighthouse.

+You'll likely want to use the CLI flags `--disable-device-emulation --disable-cpu-throttling` and potentially `--disable-network-throttling`.

 ```sh
 $ adb kill-server